Jclouxdev/Angular-introduction/README.md

 > ⚠️ Mac User may have an error during the installation `EACCES: permission denied`.
 If it's the case, follow this guide in the [npm doc](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

+💡 I choosed to use docker instead, and install the CLI in a container

-docker-compose run --rm angular-service sh
+> Access to a bash in a container `docker-compose run --rm angular-service sh`